 Add tomato.
 Mix together and let it cook for a minute.
 Add chopped brinjal, salt and turmeric powder.
 Combine together.

 Add the moong dal.
 Make sure the entire mixture is covered with liquid.
-If not, add little water.
+If not, add a little water.

 Close and cook for 2 whistles on medium flame.
 Let the pressure release naturally.